-Part two of our vanadium series examines the potential vanadium has to offer as an energy storage solution compared to other options.
+Part two of our three-part vanadium series examines the potential vanadium has to offer as an energy storage solution compared to other options.
 It also looks at comparative cost and environmental benefits of vanadium redox flow batteries.

 Part two in our vanadium series will examine the potential vanadium has to offer as an energy storage solution compared to other options, as well as looking at comparative cost and the environmental benefits of vanadium redox flow batteries (VRFBs).